JavaScript-NZ/javascript-website-v2/README.md

 Ping me on slack (@veb) for admin access if you're interested.

-I hope people start putting in some issues an bugs into the GitHub repo :)
+I hope people start putting in some issues and bugs into the GitHub repo :)

 Mike